rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="When should I use the API instead of the Swift tool?" col="in" href="accordion28" >}}

-If you are interested in developing against the Rackspace Large File Support code to incorporate into your application, you should work directly with the Cloud Files API.
+If you want to develop against the Rackspace Large File Support code to incorporate into your application, you should work directly with the Cloud Files API.
 For more information, see [Use the API to manage large files](/support/how-to/use-the-api-to-manage-large-files).
 {{< /accordion >}}